buda-base/bdrc-new-archive/README.md

 Regardless of the path, (eg. `17d/085/e85/17d085385.....`) the object is W1PD177852.

-Note also that the that the OS presents are *not* the repository itself.
+Note also that the tree that the OS presents  *is not* the repository itself.
 In the example above, the `images` and `sources` directories do not appear.
 They are referenced only in the `inventory.json` file  in the repository root and in each version.
 Clients *always* need the API to extract content from the repository.
 You *cannot* simply copy, a portion of the archive to extract it.